Strangulation or Suffocation

 For suffocation, the law requires that the prosecutor prove:

-Prior to the passing of section 15D, strangulation or suffocation (commonly referred to as “choking”) was either charged as **PLEASE LINK** assault and battery, or attempted murder.
+Prior to the passing of section 15D, strangulation or suffocation (commonly referred to as “choking”) was either charged as assault and battery, domestic assault and battery, or attempted murder.
 The new law makes this crime a felony offense, but one that can be punished in the district court.
 What that means is that the potential consequences for someone who is charged with this crime are much more severe than before this new bill was passed.

-These charges are taken seriously by prosecutors, the police, and many judges.
+These charges are taken seriously by prosecutors, the police, and judges.
 An allegation of this charge may lead to requests from ADAs for high bail, strict conditional release, or even an argument that a person charged with this offense should not be released from custody until the trial is over.
-A skilled criminal defense attorney can give you advice on what arguments need to be made at the arraignment if the Assistant District Attorney is seeking bail.
+A skilled criminal defense attorney can give you advice on what arguments need to be made at the arraignment if the prosecutor is seeking bail or detention.

 Consequences of Strangulation or Suffocation Charges